PauseAI/pauseai-website/src/posts/faq.md

 We are a community of volunteers and [local communities](/communities) coordinated by a [non-profit](/legal) that aims to mitigate the [risks of AI](/risks) (including the [risk of human extinction](/xrisk)).
 We aim to convince our governments to step in and [pause the development of superhuman AI](/proposal).
 We do this by informing the public, talking to decision-makers, and organizing protests.
-We are not affiliated with any company or organization.

 You can find us on [Discord](https://discord.gg/2XXWXvErfA), [Twitter](https://twitter.com/PauseAI), [Substack](https://substack.com/@pauseai), [Facebook](https://www.facebook.com/PauseAI), [TikTok](https://www.tiktok.com/@pauseai), [LinkedIn](https://www.linkedin.com/uas/login?session_redirect=/company/97035448/), [YouTube](https://www.youtube.com/@PauseAI) and [Instagram](https://www.instagram.com/pause_ai).
 You can mail/contact us at [joep@pauseai.info](mailto:joep@pauseai.info).